How can we develop healthy habits without making ourselves a prisoner of our routines

-But this is when we need to consider the future for you.
+But this is when we need to consider the future for you AND the people around you.
 Do you want to be in the same position 30 days from now?
 Or 200 days from now?
 Most of us don't.
 We want to be in a different place but we've got to put the work in to get there.

 Now that you have some thoughts churning.
 It's time to think of some goals we may have.
 Whether it's getting healthier.
 Or changing your lifestyle.
 Let's clarify them so we have an attainable goal.
 Is getting healthier eating 70% nutrient dense foods?
 Or Only watching 5 episodes a week of your show.
 Or losing those 30 pounds that have crept up over the years.
 Define those goals.
 Write them down.